Qioosei/the-blacksmith-KE/README.md

 * **Who made it?**

 A fan of the game.
 You can find me on the game official discord: Qioosei#6532.
 I am NOT affiliated to LightFox Games and this app has been made for free for the community (and also because I had fun making it).
+All the images are the property of LightFox Games.

 * **Why on Mac?**